-- 1. If the Sponsor is operating under a federal order or other resolution or settlement agreement, the School shall comply with those requirements applicable to charter schools that are not considered a local education agency (LEA).
-The charter school is not required to comply with federal requirements applicable to charter schools also considered to be an LEA. - C. Recruitment - The School will recruit throughout all segments of the community.
-This may include direct mailings, public advertisement utilizing the local and community press and informational meetings at a variety of locations using both English and other languages where appropriate. - 2.
-Such public notice must include written notice and public service announcement in any native language that represent at least 5% of the School's student ELL population and/or at least 5% of the non-English speaking population of the School's surrounding community. - D. Eligible Students - 1.
-Each year, the School agrees to enroll an eligible student by accepting a timely application through March 1st of each year.
+1. The School will recruit throughout all segments of the community.
+This may include direct mailings, public advertisement utilizing the local and community press and informational meetings at a variety of locations using both English and other languages where appropriate.

+- 2. Such public notice must include written notice and public service announcement in any native language that represent at least 5% of the School's student ELL population and/or at least 5% of the non-English speaking population of the School's surrounding community. - D. Eligible Students - 1.
+Each year, the School agrees to enroll an eligible student by accepting a timely application through August 1 of each year.
 The School's open enrollment period shall be publicly advertised.
 If the target goal of students is not met by the deadline, and the School wishes to extend, the School will give sufficient public notice and extend the application deadline for a set time as determined and publicized by the Governing Board.
-If, at the 10-day count, the registered enrollment as reflected in the Sponsor's data system is less than 75% of the School's total projected enrollment as described in either the approved Renewal

-Application or as determined under the provisions of Section 3.E. of this contract, the School shall, upon request by the Sponsor, submit a revised budget within 30 days taking into account the reduced enrollment.
-Failure to provide the revised budget may constitute good cause for termination.

-2. If the number of applications exceeds the capacity of the programs, class, grade level, or building, all applicants shall have an equal chance of being admitted through a random lottery selection process.
-The School may give preference in admission to students or limit the enrollment as provided for in section 1002.33(10), Florida Statutes, as provided in the Charter Renewal Application.
+If, at the 10-day count, the registered enrollment as reflected in the Sponsor's data system is less than 75% of the School's total projected enrollment as described in either the approved Application or as determined under the provisions of Section 3.E. of this contract, the School shall, upon request by the Sponsor, submit a revised budget within 30 days taking into account the reduced enrollment.
+Failure to provide the revised budget may constitute good cause for termination. - 2.
+If the number of applications exceeds the capacity of the programs, class, grade level, or building, all applicants shall have an equal chance of being admitted through a random lottery selection process.
+The School may give preference in admission to students or limit the enrollment as provided for in section

+1002.33(10), Florida Statutes, as provided in the Charter Application.
 Changes to the School's criteria for admissions and/or eligibility for enrollment must be submitted to the Sponsor for approval 60 days prior to the registration and enrollment period.

 - The School shall clearly indicate in its Policies and Procedures, Student/Parent Handbook and Registration Forms, the lottery procedures, and any/all enrollment preferences the School will utilize. - Enrollment is subject to compliance with the provisions of section 1003.22, Florida Statutes, concerning school entry health examinations and immunizations. - 5.
 If this Charter is not renewed or is terminated, a student who attended the School may be enrolled in another public school pursuant to Sponsor policies. - 6.
 A student may withdraw from the School at any time and enroll in another public school, as determined by Sponsor policy.
-The School shall work in conjunction with the Sponsor, the parent(s) and the receiving school to ensure that such transfers occur at logical transition points in the school year (e.g. grading periods or semester breaks) to minimize the impact on the student's grades and academic achievement.

-7. Students at the School are eligible to participate in an interscholastic extracurricular activity at the public school to which the student would be otherwise assigned to attend pursuant to section 1006.15(3)(d) and 1002.20(18)(c), Florida Statutes, unless such activity is provided by the School.

-E. Class Size
+The School shall work in conjunction with the Sponsor, the parent(s) and the receiving school to ensure that such transfers occur at logical transition points in the school year (e.g. grading periods or semester breaks) to minimize the impact on the student's grades and academic achievement. - 7.
+Students at the School are eligible to participate in an interscholastic extracurricular activity at the public school to which the student would be otherwise assigned to attend pursuant to section 1006.15(3)(d) and 1002.20(18)(c), Florida Statutes, unless such activity is provided by the School. - E. Class Size